Get

 The Importance of Registering Your Microchip

-It is not enough to have a microchip inserted into your pet; you also need to register the chip with your contact information.
+It is not enough to insert a microchip into your pet; you must also register the chip with your contact information.
 If you skip this crucial step, the clinic or shelter that finds your lost pet will not have your information to notify you of their whereabouts.
 You will need to provide your name, address, and contact number so you can be reunited faster when your lost pet is found.

-You must also ensure that your pet’s microchip information is up to date after every move or phone number change.
+You must also ensure that your pet’s microchip information is updated after every move or phone number change.

 dogster paw divider